Physical Education

 Curriculum Impact

 PE is assessed and developed through the use of Foundation Subject Formative Assessment.
-This ensures progression, progress is tracked termly.

 The impact of the PE curriculum is monitored by the subject leader and evidenced in her annual portfolio.
 The detailed Sport Premium Report evidences how the funding received is located.